Frequently asked questions

 The time it takes for an individual to complete their application varies depending on where you are in your teaching and learning journey.
 We recommend setting some time aside where possible so that you can work on your fellowship application but also appreciate that this can be difficult particularly during busy times.
-To help you block out some time, you may want to consider booking on to one of the University’s Pomodoro writing sessions.
+To help you block out some time, you may want to consider booking on to one of the Institute of Teaching and Learning's Pomodoro sessions.

 Is there a time limit between completing teaching and applying for fellowship and can I use experience from another institution?

 The teaching and learning practice that you evidence in your application should be current (i.e. from the last five years) and linked to your activities teaching and/or supporting learners registered on University of Manchester higher education programmes.
 However, you can use teaching experience that is older than five years or from another institution as long as you can clearly demonstrate how you are using that experience to inform your practice now at the University.

 If you are only using experience that does not directly influence or support learners registered on University of Manchester programmes as evidence in your application, you will need to apply directly to Advance HE.
 Please note that applications made directly to Advance HE incur a cost (see AdvanceHE direct application costs for further information).

 Advance HE fellowships are eligible to those who are teaching and/or supporting learning in higher education.
 From February 2018, this has also included teaching and/or supporting learning on:

 - Pre-sessional English courses for international degree students designed to develop academic skills;